9oelM/9oelM.github.io/content/blog/2023-10-26-technical-intro-to-defi-lending-protocols-with-zklend-codebase-as-an-example/index.md

 ### Repay

-repay for the amount of token you borrowed, plus the accrued interest.
+Repay for the amount of token you borrowed, plus the accrued interest.

 ## Over-collateralization